hi-chi/pipic/docs/guides/EXTENSION_DEVELOPMENT.md

 - Change source files, e.g. in pipic.h add a line to pipic::pipic():
     `cout << “running test version” << endl;`
 - In pipic.h rename the struct pipic to test_pipic, three occasions: name (line 28), constructor (line 37) and destructor (line 51). [this is needed to avoid name conflict]
-- In pipic.ccp add a line in the beginning (e.g. after line 41):
+- In pipic.cpp add a line in the beginning (e.g. after line 41):
     `typedef test_pipic pipic;`
 - Generate so-file:
     `cmake .`